ruby-git/ruby-git/README.md

 The timeout feature was added in git gem version `2.0.0`.

-A timeout for git operations can be set either globally or for specific method calls that accept a `:timeout` parameter.
+A timeout for git command line operations can be set either globally or for specific method calls that accept a `:timeout` parameter.

 The timeout value must be a real, non-negative `Numeric` value that specifies a number of seconds a `git` command will be given to complete before being sent a KILL signal.
 This library may hang if the `git` command does not terminate after receiving the KILL signal.

-When a command times out, a `Git::TimeoutError` is raised.
+When a command times out, it is killed by sending it the `SIGKILL` signal and a `Git::TimeoutError` is raised.
+This error derives from the `Git::SignaledError` and `Git::Error`.

 If the timeout value is `0` or `nil`, no timeout will be enforced.

-If a method accepts a `:timeout` parameter and a receives a non-nil value, it will override the global timeout value.
+If a method accepts a `:timeout` parameter and a receives a non-nil value, the value of this parameter will override the global timeout value.
 In this context, a value of `nil` (which is usually the default) will use the global timeout value and a value of `0` will turn off timeout enforcement for that method call no matter what the global value is.

 To set a global timeout, use the `Git.config` object: